 Preface.
 In 2011, Dorothy Wright and I were serving on the City of Las Vegas Historic Preservation Commission.
-Dorothy, who fought for years to preserve the history of Las Vegas including Neon signs, was working on a book on the topic.
+Dorothy, who fought for years to preserve the history of Las Vegas, was in the final draft of her manuscript on Neon signs in Las Vegas.

 In researching early aviation history in Las Vegas I bumped into a small newspaper article about a Neon sign.
 I mentioned it to Dorothy and she asked for the clipping.